Senior advisory and delivery support for public investment, capital programmes, and place-based delivery.

 National Galleries Scotland

 A national collection facility was struggling to make its case as an art storage problem.
-I reframed it around cultural access, regional equity and the regeneration of Granton.
-That shift in thinking is what unlocked the support.
+I reframed it around cultural access, regional equity, and the regeneration of Granton.
+The reframe is what unlocked the funding.
 The Scottish Government allocated £56m in the Spending Review.